lydiawdesign/Code-Refractor/README.md

 WHEN I view the structure of the HTML elements
 THEN I find that the elements follow a logical structure independent of styling and positioning

+- reordered css page to match structure of HTML chronologically.

 WHEN I view the image elements
 THEN I find accessible alt attributes